BAMBOO FLOORING INSTALLATION GUIDE

 acclimate for 2 to 6 weeks depending upon the style of bamboo flooring to be installed, as well as upon the heating system.

-over the period of one week.
+temperature over the period of one week.
 The surface temperature of your floor should never exceed 85° F (29°C).
-Radiant heat floor
+Radiant

-generate dry heat.
+heat floor generates dry heat.
 It may be necessary to use humidifier(s) to maintain "Normal Environmental Conditions".
-It is

 Recommended Tools and Accessories for Installing Bamboo Flooring:

-saw, Circular saw, Fine cut saw, Toe kick saw, Jig saw, Air compressor,
+miter saw w/ stand, table saw, circular saw, fine cut saw, toe kick saw, jig saw, air compressor,

-16 gauge finish nail gun, 18 gauge brad
+cleat/staple nail gun, 16 gauge finish nail gun, 18 gauge brad nail gun, carpet staple gun, belt sander, shop vacuum

 - Nail Down Installation: Use rosin paper or foam pad under the